Vauxhall Combo Life MPV review

 Engines, drive & performance

 Sharing its mechanical makeup with the Peugeot Rifter and Citroen Berlingo, the Vauxhall Combo Life offers the same petrol and diesel engine choices.
-The 1.5-litre BlueHDi diesel produces 99 or 128bhp, while the three-cylinder, 1.2-litre PureTech petrol launches in 109bhp guise, with a 128bhp version scheduled to join the range later.
+The 1.5-litre BlueHDi diesel produces 99 or 128bhp, while the three-cylinder, 1.2-litre PureTech petrol comes in 109bhp or 128bhp guises.

 The 99bhp diesel has a five-speed gearbox as standard, while the petrol and 128bhp diesel come with a six-speed manual.
 The most powerful versions of both engines can be chosen with an eight-speed automatic gearbox.
 The 99bhp diesel is just about equal to the task of propelling the Combo Life's bulky form.
 You'll want to keep the revs above 1,200rpm or face a serious lack of urge, and it's best to change gear before 3,000rpm – going beyond that engine speed brings precious little reward in terms of power, but does make the going rather noisy.
 It's a shame the gearbox isn't better to use.